Cabbage thoran is my favorite Indian side dish.

 2. Tempering the spices

 Cabbage thoran is so delicious because of the tempered spices.
-Tempering is a traditional Southern Indian cooking method to flavor the oil over high heat with whole spices.
-This unique process releases the flavor of the herbs and spices into the oil.
+Tempering is a traditional Southern Indian cooking method to flavor the oil over medium heat with whole spices.
+This unique process releases the best flavor of the herbs and spices into the oil.
 The herbs and spices used in this recipe are mustard seeds, cumin seeds, curry leaves, and dried chili.

-Since tempering only worked best for whole herbs and spices, I will leave the turmeric powder, hing and salt to the later stage when adding the cabbage.
+Since tempering only worked best for whole herbs and spices, I will leave the turmeric powder, hing, and salt to the later stage when adding the cabbage.

 Here are the steps on how to temper the spices: